cityofaustin/atd-prefect/docs/01-basics.md

 agents were having trouble finding the files in the local file system.

-It may still be possible to make local work, but that will have to wait for more testing.
+It may still be possible to make local work, and it would solve the problem about having extra configuration settings when using the GithHub storage class.

 ## Sources
 Flow: